engrit-illinois/Remove-LocalUserProfiles/README.md

 Based on the profile's `LastUseTime` property.
 See [context](#context) for more details/caveats about this.

+### -UseMinsInsteadOfDays
+Optional switch.
+If specified, the value given for -DeleteProfilesOlderThan will be treated as a quantity of minutes, instead of days.
+This was a quick hack, and the module output will still reflect as if days were being used.

 ### -TimeoutMins \<int\>
 Required integer.
 The maximum number of minutes that the script will run before gracefully aborting.